A brilliantly-sized – and brilliantly high-performing tent for families of four, or small groups of friends.

 - Takes two people to pitch

 The Outwell Nevada is not the lightest tent to transport or the quickest to pitch.
 Although pre-bent poles do make things more intuitive and (along with easily adjusted guy ropes and thick ‘storm’ guy ropes) also make the erected tent more stable, but the Nevada isn’t going anywhere if the wind whips up.
-There are lots of nice touches here, including a mesh door to keep insects out and a rain-safe side door for easy access.

 - These are the best tents campers can buy right now

 - Don't know how to pitch a tent?
 We'll show you.

 - If you're feeling spoilt for choice, here's how to choose a tent.